CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-2.md

 ## Task 1: Add a JavaScript file and start writing code.

-1. From the VS Code Explorer window, create a new file.
+1. From the VS Code Explorer window, create a New File.

    ![](../media/create-newfile.png)